Royal Artillery Barracks, Woolwich: 21st century rebuilding and rundown

 Since the nineteenth century, the appropriateness of Woolwich as a base for the Artillery had been questioned.
 Suggestions of a move came to nothing until a Defence Estates Review in 2003 proposed a move to Larkhill on Salisbury Plain (where the Royal School of Artillery has been based since 1915).
-After very nearly 300 years in Woolwich, the last Artillery regiment (the 16th) left the barracks in July 2007.
-In 2008-11 the barracks were again largely rebuilt behind the south façade.
+After very nearly 300 years in Woolwich, the last Artillery (the 16th Regiment) left the barracks in July 2007.
+In 2008–11 the barracks were again largely rebuilt behind the south façade.

 The place of the Artillery was taken by the public duties line infantry battalion and incremental companies of the Foot Guards (who moved in from Chelsea Barracks and Cavalry Barracks).
-Soon afterwards, the Second Battalion The Princess of Wales's Royal Regiment was posted to Woolwich from Cyprus.
+Soon afterwards, the Second Battalion the Princess of Wales's Royal Regiment was posted to Woolwich from Cyprus.
 In 2012, an artillery link was regained when the King's Troop, Royal Horse Artillery, moved from the St John's Wood Barracks to a new headquarters on the Woolwich site, bringing with them a complement of 120 or thereabouts horses, historic gun carriages and artillery pieces used in their displays.
-Following the departure of the Princess of Wales's Royal Regiment, the First Battalion Royal Anglian Regiment moved in to the Barracks in 2014.
+Following the departure of the Princess of Wales's Royal Regiment, the First Battalion Royal Anglian Regiment moved into the Barracks in 2014.

-In May 2013 drummer Lee Rigby, of the 2nd Battalion, Royal Regiment of Fusiliers, was murdered by extremists just outside the Barracks in a terrorist attack.
+On 24 May 2013 Drummer Lee Rigby, of the 2nd Battalion, Royal Regiment of Fusiliers, was murdered by Islamists just outside the Barracks in a terrorist attack.
+Drummer Rigby was stationed at the barracks.